 Travelling to any new country can be overwhelming and there is often a plethora of conflicting information available.
-Greece seems to attract a particularly unique set of myths and misleading advice often based on limited exposure by inexperienced travellers.
+Greece seems to attract a particularly unique set of myths and misleading advice, often based on limited exposure by inexperienced visitors.
 These are the most frequently asked questions about Greece in the private Facebook Group and in my one on one trip consultations, and their answers!

 PLANNING A TRIP TO GREECE?